RobotTWrecks/WebAppForHomeUse/README.md

 * It will generate config.yml which will have a random default admin password in it.
   * user: admin
   * password: `<in config.yml>`
-* Login as admin and the default password.
+* Login as admin and update the default password.

 ## Adding users
 * As the admin, go to settings > Add user